schloops1/wincraft/README.md

 * name
 * node or not
 * type
-* save: data change from this window is always saved but not forcefully from other sources.
-This tells the program if the variable value needs to be saved on hard drive when it is saved from other sources (orders and custom windows).
+* save: data change from this window is always saved but not forcefully if changed by other ways.
+This tells the program if the variable value needs to be saved on hard drive when it is saved from other ways (orders and custom windows).
 * value.
 What value can be contained will depend on the type

 Caution: variables can make the program crash if pointing towards aliases or orders that don't exist anymore.
 I need to protect against that but haven't yet.